 “The heart is deceitful above all things, and desperately wicked: who can know it?”
 (Jeremiah 17:9)

-Just as in modern languages, ancient Hebrew used the term "heart" to mean the inward motivations which control a person’s words and deeds.
-According to the prophet Jeremiah, the spiritual heart is so innately wicked and deceptive that one cannot even understand his own heart--but God does!
+Just as in modern languages, ancient Hebrew used the term “heart” to mean the inward motivations that control a person’s words and deeds.
+According to the prophet Jeremiah, the spiritual heart is so innately wicked and deceptive that one cannot even understand his own heart—but God does!

 One urgently needs a new heart, and God promises just that.
 “A new heart also will I give you, and a new spirit will I put within you: and I will take away the stony heart out of your flesh, and I will give you an heart of flesh” (Ezekiel 36:26).
 “This is the covenant that I will make with them . . . saith the Lord, I will put my laws into their hearts” (Hebrews 10:16).